It was the night before Christmas and all through the house,

 Back into my bed I wearily creep,

-Then just as my tired eyes start to close
+Then just as my eyes begin to close

 I open the curtain and throw up the sash.